 In its 2024 Freedom in the World report, Freedom House rated Denmark 4 out of 4 for religious freedom.

-As of May 2025, Denmark's population is over 6 million, with approximately 40% residing in Zealand.
+In May 2025, Denmark's population is over 6 million, with roughly 40% living in Zealand, the largest and most populated island.

-In May 2025, the population of Denmark reached 6 million, as registered by Statistics Denmark.
+In May 2025, the population of Denmark, as registered by Statistics Denmark, was 6 million, with an average age of 42.2 years.

 Since June 2025, approximately 1,500 mailboxes have been eliminated in Denmark.